muriteams/ergmito/cran-comments.md

 0 errors | 0 warnings | 1 note (different depending on the OS)

-* This is a new release.
+* This is a resubmission.

 * 1 note on windows: Possible mispelling unknown word ERGMs: It is the right spelling.
 In the literature, ERGM is used for single models while ERGMs for